-- 63. Due diligence on the labor and working conditions within the operations of project beneficiaries (MSMEs) will be integrated into the due diligence process of PFIs to be detailed in their corporate ESMS. - 64.
-For Low- and Moderate-risk activities, due diligence will follow national legislation requirements.
-Subborrower agreements to be signed by beneficiary MSMEs will include a commitment to adhere to all applicable national laws with regard to labor terms and conditions and occupational, health, and safety and to take corrective measures if any non-compliance with national law is identified within their operations. - 65.
-For Substantial-risk activities additional requirements consistent with national legislation and ESS2 may be introduced to the commitments of the beneficiary MSME depending on the type of operations and industry-specific risks.
-At a minimum, Substantial-risk operations will include the following requirements: - Developing, implementing and monitoring labor management procedures (LMP), including an OHS plan.
-The labor management procedures will include provisions on the terms of conditions of labor; hiring and firing procedures; non-discrimination; prohibition of SEA/SH in the work place;

-adoption of a Code of Conduct by the company and all employees; risk assessment for employees under 18 or prohibition of employment for workers under 18 if hazardous; and terms and limitations on overtime work, among others;
+- 62. Due diligence on the labor and working conditions within the operations of project beneficiaries (MSMEs) should be integrated into the due diligence process of PFIs to be detailed in their corporate ESMS. - 63.
+For Low- and Moderate-risk activities, due diligence follows requirements of the national legislation.
+Subborrower agreements signed by beneficiary MSMEs must include a commitment to adhere to all applicable national laws with regard to labor terms and conditions and occupational, health, and safety and to take corrective measures if any non-compliance with national law is identified within their operations. - 64.
+For Substantial-risk activities, additional requirements consistent with national legislation and ESS2 may be introduced to the commitments of the beneficiary MSME depending on the type of operations and industry-specific risks.
+At a minimum, Substantial-risk operations must include the following requirements: - Developing, implementing and monitoring labor management procedures (LMP), including an OHS plan.
+The labor management procedures will include provisions on the terms of conditions of labor; hiring and firing procedures; non-discrimination; prohibition of SEA/SH in the work place; - adoption of a Code of Conduct by the company and all employees; risk assessment for employees under 18 or prohibition of employment for workers under 18 if hazardous; and terms and limitations on overtime work, among others; - Causing all contractors and sub-contractors to adopt labor management procedures consistent with the MSME LMP for their operations; - Ensuring availability of a grievance mechanism, sensitized for SEA/SH complaints, for all employees; - Ensuring presence of a qualified OHS specialist on site; and

-- Causing all contractors and sub-contractors to adopt labor management procedures consistent with the MSME LMP for their operations; - Ensuring availability of a grievance mechanism, sensitized for SEA/SH complaints, for all employees; - Ensuring presence of a qualified OHS specialist on site; and - Committing to regular monitoring and reporting of labor, working conditions, and OHS of the company's operations. - 66.
-Environmental and Social Due Diligence (ESDD) reports to be produced by PFIs will include dedicated sections on labor and working conditions, including the topics listed above, to be covered in a manner proportionate to the risk of the operation.
+- Committing to regular monitoring and reporting of labor, working conditions, and OHS of the company's operations. - 65.
+Environmental and Social Due Diligence (ESDD) reports produced by PFIs shall include dedicated sections on labor and working conditions, including the topics listed above, to be covered in a manner proportionate to the risk of the operation.
 For Substantial risk operations, separate monitoring forms will be developed for labor and working conditions and compliance with OHS.
-These will follow good international industry practice (GIIP) specific to the sector of work.8
+These will follow good international industry practice (GIIP) specific to the sector of work.11